MauroDruwel/Smartschool-MCP/README.md

 ## Overview

 This MCP server allows AI assistants like Claude to seamlessly access and retrieve information from Smartschool, a widely-used educational management platform in Belgium and the Netherlands.
-With this server, students can ask their AI assistant about their grades, upcoming assignments, course information, and messages without leaving their conversation.
+With this MCP server, students can ask their AI assistant about their grades, upcoming assignments, course information, and messages without leaving their conversation.

 ## Features